RainaBatwing/pinknet/README.md

 #### Stream Chunk

-Chunks of up to around 450* bytes are sent as a raw message of type 'stream.chk' with a msgpacked array message:
+Chunks of up to around 450* bytes are sent as a raw message of type 20 with a msgpacked array message:

 ```json
 [